3devo/3devoUpdate/src/3devoUpdate/README-binary.md

 '3devoUpdate') executable file.

 To start the upload:
- - Select the (virtual) serial port corresponding to the filament extruder.
+ - Select the (virtual) serial port corresponding to the Filament Maker or Airid Dryer.
 This list is automatically filtered, so usually it will contain just one entry.
  - Select the firmware file to upload.
-This is a .hex file that should be separately supplied.
+This is a .DfuSe or .hex file that should be separately supplied.
- - Click upload
+ - Click "Upload"